Tuesday, October 29, 2024

 How do you believe the role on the Anastasia Mosquito Control District can best be used to benefit the residents of St. Johns County?

-In 1943, my dad was bitten by a mosquito in Sicily, as an 82nd ABN DIVN paratrooper: he recovered in Army hospitals, but suffered lifetime effects.
+In 1943, my dad was infected with malaria when he was bitten by a mosquito in Sicily, as an 82nd ABN DIVN paratrooper: he recovered in Army hospitals, but suffered lifetime effects.
 The mosquito is the most dangerous animal on Earth, killing some 600,000 people annually.
 Controlling fatal disease-spreading mosquitoes requires both good government and good science -- asking questions, getting answers and expecting democracy.
 Let's help make our Anastasia Mosquito Control District of St. Johns County work wisely and safely.
 To protect our way of life, we must assure that AMCD will practice good science and safeguard our tax dollars, protecting public health, the environment and public funds, advancing research and education while protecting scientific integrity and employee whistleblower rights; We must safeguard the independence of AMCD, an independent scientific and technical organization.
 We must assure that "whistleblower" ethical employees are heard and heeded whenever they raise concerns.
 Let's resist any further effort by the St. Johns County Board of County Commissioners to take over independent AMCD, as was attempted by misguided leaders, misled by a longtime former SJC County Administrator, fired in 2019.
 I opposed hiring of any more AMCD lawyers without Florida Bar Journal ads and thorough statewide searches and vetting.
 I oppose evergreen audit contracts.
 I oppose arbitration clauses in AMCD contracts: the late Supreme Court Justice William Rehnquist said that the Seventh Amendment right to civil jury trial ia "bulwark against oppression."
 Yes, I've been a watchdog of mosquito control environmental protection and spending since December 2006.

 Why?